The Lesser Crested Tern (Thalasseus bengalensis, syn. Sterna bengalensis – see Bridge et al., 2005) is a seabird of the tern family Sternidae.

 This species breeds in dense colonies on coasts and islands.

 It nests in a ground scrape and lays one to two (rarely three) eggs.
-Nesting behaviour is very similar to that of Sandwich Terns, with predator avoidance by nesting in very dense colonies, and also (in race emigrata at least) by nesting in the late summer when predatory Yellow-legged Gulls have finished breeding and departed from the nesting area.
+Nesting behavior is very similar to that of Sandwich Terns, with predator avoidance by nesting in very dense colonies, and also (in race emigrata at least) by nesting in the late summer when predatory Yellow-legged Gulls have finished breeding and departed from the nesting area.

 Diet / Feeding